Public

 3. A Transformed and Transformative Educator

-Having transitioned from a decade-long international corporate career into theological academia, you are viewed as someone whose global worldview is grounded in real-world experience, cultural diversity, and an authentic commitment to human transformation.
+My teaching philosophy rejects rigid individualism in favor of a "double embrace" of self-awareness and communal solidarity.
+Having transitioned from a decade-long international corporate career into academia, I bring a global worldview grounded in real-world experience and a commitment to authentic human growth.

 4. A Reflective Public Intellectual and Creative